-Three Months Ended March 31,

-2009 2010

-Percentage of Total Percentage of Total

-Amount Operating Revenues A mount Operating Revenues

-(Dollars in t housan ds)

-Operating revenues:

-Card revenues \$ 31,185 51.3% \$ 42,158 45.4%

-Cash transfer revenues 15,744 25.9 22,782 24.6

-Interchange revenues 13,811 22.7 27,879 30.0

-Total operating revenues \$ 60,740 100.0% \$ 92,819 100.0%
+Three Months Ended March 31, 2009 2010 Amount Percentage of Total Operating Revenues (Dollars in the Amount Percentage of Total Operating Revenues Operating revenues: (2011.0111.11 , Card revenues \$ 31,185 51.3% \$ 42,158 45.4% Cash transfer revenues 15,744 25.9 22,782 24.6 Interchange revenues 13,811 22.7 27,879 30.0 Total operating revenues \$ 60,740 100.0% \$ 92,819 100.0%

 Card Revenues.
 Our card revenues totaled \$42.2 million in the three months ended March 31, 2010, an increase of \$11.0 million, or 35%, from the comparable period in 2009.
 This increase was primarily due to period-over-period growth of 108% in the number of GPR cards activated and 93% in the number of active cards in our portfolio.
-This growth was driven by seasonality, large numbers of taxpayers electing to receive their tax refunds via direct deposit on our cards and their increasing activity as a result, substantial television advertising in the more recent comparison period and the February 2009 reduction in the new card fee for the Walmart MoneyCard and the July 2009 reduction in the new card fee for Green Dot-branded cards.
+This growth was driven by seasonality, large numbers of taxpayers electing to receive their tax refunds via direct deposit on our cards and their increasing activity as a result, substantial television advertising in the more recent comparison period and the February 2009 reduction in the new card fee for the Walmart MoneyCard and the July 2009 reduction in the new card fee for Green Dotbranded cards.
 The growth in card activations and active cards was largely offset by the new card fee reductions and a reduction in the monthly maintenance fee for the Walmart MoneyCard.
 These fee reductions also contributed to the decline in card revenues as a percentage of total operating revenues.
 We expect our card revenues will continue to increase in absolute dollars from year to year as the number of our cards grows, but we do not expect them to shift significantly as a percentage of our total operating revenues from the percentage for the three months ended March 31, 2010.